fbpx

 14 Kinds Of Local Piedmont Food To Try

-Here are 14 local products and dishes to seek out.
+Here are 14 local products and dishes to seek out when you travel to Italy’s Piedmont region.

 Agnolotti del Plin

-One of the most beloved of the dishes in Piedmont food, it is believed agnolotti del plin was invented after a Piemontese castle successfully defended itself against an invasion.
-The chef needed to make a celebratory feast but didn’t have heaps of ingredients—so they roasted some meat and veggies on hand and filled some pasta.
+One of the most beloved dishes in Piedmont food, it is believed agnolotti del plin was invented after a Piemontese castle successfully defended itself against an invasion.
+The chef needed to make a celebratory feast but didn’t have many ingredients, so they roasted some meat and veggies on hand and filled some pasta.

-The name for this dish comes from the regional dialect of “to pinch,” which is exactly how this tasty, filled pasta is made.
-During the cooking process, the pasta gets folded over and pinched together, surrounding a mouthwatering filling of roasted meat or vegetables.
+The name for this dish comes from the regional dialect of “to pinch,” which is precisely how this tasty, filled pasta is made.
+The pasta gets folded over and pinched together during the cooking process, surrounding a mouthwatering filling of roasted meat or vegetables.
 This differs from ravioli, where two sheets of pasta are used instead of the one for agnolotti del plin.

 Baci di Dama

-Translating to “lady’s kisses,” baci di dama have become popular throughout Italy but originally are a Piedmont food hailing from Tortona.
+Translating to “lady’s kisses,” baci di dama has become popular throughout Italy but initially are a Piedmont food hailing from Tortona.
 The cookies, which date back to the 19th century, feature a chocolate cream sandwiched between two hazelnut-flavored cookies.

-Today, you may find varieties of this cookie—some made with almonds rather than hazelnuts, or some with cocoa added for something extra chocolatey.
-But when in Piedmont, seek out the traditional ones made with local hazelnuts.
+Today, you may find varieties of this cookie—some made with almonds rather than hazelnuts or some with cocoa added for something extra chocolatey.
+But in Piedmont, seek out the traditional ones made with local hazelnuts.

 Bagna Cauda Piedmont food